2022 Call for Contributions

 Several recent publications influence our call for Volume 40.
 The essays published in Indigenous Textual Cultures: Reading and Writing in the Age of Global Empire (2020) and in The Digital Black Atlantic (2021) emphasize the impacts of decolonial scholarship worldwide, and we are grateful to editors Tony Ballantyne, Lachy Paterson, Angela Wanhalla, Roopika Risam, and Kelly Baker Josephs for these contexts.
 Similarly, “Libraries and Archives in the Anthropocene” (2020), a recent issue of the Journal of Critical Library and Information Studies edited by Eira Tansey and Robert D. Montoya, interrogates the meanings of archival and library practices in our current cultural moment.
-We are particularly interested in contributions that are in conversation with these publications.
+Our K-12 Teaching and Learning Sources and Narratives section is likewise influenced by conversations on race and ethnicity in the classical world by Solange Ashby, Debora Heard, and Stuart Tyson Smith and on teaching LGBTQ+ history by Eric Marcus, Deb Fowler, and the team at History Unerased.
+We are particularly interested in contributions that are in dialogue with these teachers and scholars.

 We particularly seek the contributions of researchers from Black, Latinx, and Indigenous peoples; Asian Americans and Pacific Islanders, women, LGBTQ+ individuals, and people and cultures of the Global South as well as those who have expertise in the histories and literatures of those groups and peoples, including documentary editors, textual scholars, historians, educators, genealogists, family historians, students, librarians, archivists, and community members.